 Suppose you don’t have a sufficient bulk amount to achieve the target corpus.
 Then, you can consider investing through the SIP route, which requires a monthly SIP of ₹1,900 over the period.
 But even if you cannot afford to invest ₹1900/ month.

-Then the last option that you can consider is Step-up SIP which requires less amount at the initial phase of the investment, but by the end of the journey, the amount of SIP can go up to ₹4,200/month.
+The last option that you can consider is Step-up SIP which requires less amount at the initial phase of the investment, but by the end of the journey, the amount of SIP can go up to ₹4,200/month.
 Choosing multiple options can help you to maximize your returns.

-One should consider the risk involved when choosing any way of investing.
-Over time, wealth accumulates with the power of compounding acting upon the increasing investment base.
 It’s not a one or two-year play.
 The best way of investing in a mutual fund is SIP which will not hurt your pocket, minimize the risk, reduce the volatility, and create wealth.